Date Published: 27 August 2021

-The British Merchant Navy’s iconic red flag will be flown outside Oakham Library on Tuesday 3rd September to mark Merchant Navy Day 2019.
+The British Merchant Navy’s iconic red flag will be raised outside Oakham Castle on Friday 3rd September to mark Merchant Navy Day 2021.

-Merchant Navy Day is celebrated throughout the UK on 3rd September each year – the day that marked the start of the Second World War in 1939 and which saw the first British maritime casualty of the conflict, the sinking of the merchant vessel SS Athenia.
-Torpedoed just hours after hostilities were declared, it resulted with the tragic loss of 128 passengers and crew.
+Merchant Navy Day is celebrated throughout the UK on 3rd September each year – the day that marked the start of the Second World in 1939 and which saw the first British maritime casualty of the conflict.

-Although many thousands more would meet the same fate in the hostilities that followed, it is for this reasons that 3rd September has come to be recognised as ‘Merchant Navy Day’.
-This is to honour the men and women who supplied Britain during both World Wars, as well as those who continue to face the routine perils of long voyages at sea.
+For this reason, this date is now recognised as ‘Merchant Navy Day’ – honouring the men and women who supplied Britain during both World Wars, as well as those who continue to face the routine perils of long voyages at sea.

 Merchant Navy Day was first recognised on 3rd September 2000 and is supported by local authorities across the UK.

-For more information about Merchant Navy Day and how to show your support for the Merchant Navy, please visit their Website
+For more information about Merchant Navy Day and how to show your support for the Merchant Navy, please visit: www.merchantnavyday.uk.